Middle Tennessee stuns No. 25 Miami, 45-31, with big plays

 Miami had a chance to get within a touchdown on a 4th-and-goal from the Middle Tennessee 1 on the opening play of the fourth quarter; Garcia’s pass couldn’t be controlled by tight end Will Mallory, causing a turnover on downs.

-The next play, England-Chisolm got loose down the left sideline for the biggest pass play ever allowed by the Hurricanes, two yards longer than the 96-yard pass Maryland’s Darrius Heyward-Bey caught from Sam Hollenbach in 2006.
+The next play, England-Chisolm got loose down the left sideline for the second-longest pass play ever allowed by the Hurricanes; Jamison Crowder had a 99-yard TD reception for Duke in a loss to Miami in 2012.

 From there, it was only a matter of time before MTSU could truly start the celebration.